The administration has suggested it could charge ‘event management’ costs for protests and close 80% of the sidewalks

 You could under no circumstances believe that-that God signs off on the wanton and reckless murder of innocent men, women, and children with the rationalization that they posed an existential threat to the state of Israel.

 But the leaders of the Apartheid state is no longer trying to convince the entire world it is wrong and they are right.

-They are engaged in systematic harassment and detention of some people who enter the Israeli state and may have previously expressed dissenting opinions on whether we should all agree it is not okay to have snipers killing unarmed protesting men women and children.
+They are engaged in systematic harassment and detention of some people who enter the apartheid state and may have previously expressed dissenting opinions on whether we should all agree it is not okay to have snipers killing unarmed protesting men women and children.

 Peter Beinart, a leading Jewish-American journalist, was detained for questioning at the Ben-Gurion International Airport while entering Israel.
 According to Haaretz.com Beinart who is himself of Jewish heritage and a well-known journalist.

 Beinart has written extensively on the Israeli-Palestinian conflict for years.
 He has publicly expressed support for boycotting products manufactured in Israeli settlements in the West Bank.
 His questioning this weekend, he reported, didn’t focus on that issue, but included a broad list of questions about his political affiliations and his ties to groups in Israel that oppose the settlements and the policies of the current right-wing government in Jerusalem.